 The Magdalena Ridge Observatory tour is about an hour and a half caravan drive from Star Village leaving in the early afternoon.
 The tour ends up atop a 10,600' mountain by way of a narrow winding dirt road.
 From dark until about 2230 you may setup your telescopes and observe, or just sit in a chair and watch the Milky Way.
-At about 2230 the caravan will start back down the mountain, arriving back at Star Village around midnight.
-You may choose to stay and observe and camp all night at the Magdalena Ridge Observatory Interferometer.
-You may set up a sleeping bag indoors on a carpeted floor, camp outside or in your vehicle.
-There are cooking and bathroom facilities at the observatory.
-Be prepared for cold weather and bring your dinner and snacks even if you are not staying the night.
-If the weather does not look good then all staying overnight will be cancelled.
+At about 2300 the caravan will start back down the mountain, arriving back at Star Village around midnight.
+Overnight camping and observing will not be possible.
+There is a small kitchen and bathroom facilities at the visitor center which is along the road between the 2.4m telescope and the interferometer buildings.
+Be prepared for cold weather and bring your dinner and snacks.
+If the weather does not look good then the tour may be cancelled.

 1. Make sure your vehicle can make it.
 The road is quite steep, and the average

 speed is around 10 mph.
-The slow spedd can cause cars to overheat, because
+The slow speed can cause cars to overheat, because

 there is not much air flow through the radiator.
 Bringing a jug of water just